Abortion ruling prompts variety of reactions from states

 Background: Abortion was legal in Florida until the 24th week of pregnancy, though lawmakers have been tightening access in recent years with bills requiring a one-day waiting period and requiring parents of a pregnant minor to be notified before an abortion can be provided.
 This year, in anticipation of the U.S. Supreme Court ruling that overturned Roe v.
 Wade, the Legislature passed a ban on abortions after the 15th week, except to save the mother’s life, prevent serious injury or if the fetus has a fatal abnormality.
 It does not allow for exemptions in cases where pregnancies were caused by rape or incest.
 Gov. Ron DeSantis called the legislation “the most significant protections for life that have been enacted in this state in a generation.”

-What’s next: Florida’s 15-week ban goes into effect on July 1, but challenges to that legislation are pending.
-Though only about 2% of Florida’s abortions take place after 15th week, abortion rights advocates have expressed concern over declining access to the procedure not only for Floridians but for residents from nearby Southern states where restrictions have historically been stricter than in Florida.
+What’s next: Florida's 15-week ban took effect July 1.
+It was briefly on hold July 5 due to a judge's order in a case brought by reproductive health providers who argued it “violates the privacy provision of the Florida Constitution.”
+But the state's appeal automatically put the restrictions into effect.
+Although only about 2% of Florida’s abortions take place after 15th week, abortion rights advocates have expressed concern over declining access to the procedure not only for Floridians but for residents from nearby Southern states where restrictions are stricter than in Florida.

 ———